zipi/rrr/README.md

 	/tmp/newhome.sh

 And when it's all done type *exit* then run up-work again.
+This also add the path that allows you to run bundler installed gems without bundle exec.

 Now we have an initialized bash shell, and fresh SpaceVim.
 Run *vim* (twice?) to get it to install all it's plugins.